ID4

 ID4 is a protein coding gene.
-In humans, it encodes for the protein known as DNA-binding protein inhibitor ID-4.
+In humans, it encodes the protein known as DNA-binding protein inhibitor ID-4.

 This protein is known to be involved in the regulation of many cellular processes during both prenatal development and tumorigenesis.
 This is inclusive of embryonic cellular growth, senescence, cellular differentiation, apoptosis, and as an oncogene in angiogenesis.

 Structure

 The gene spans 3.3kb on the plus strand.
 It is composed of 3 exons and during transcription its mRNA is 2343 bp.
 The encoded protein consists of 161 amino acids, is 16.6 KDa and contains a poly-Ala segment from amino acid 39 to 48, a helix-loop-helix motif from amino acid 65 to 105 and a poly-Pro region from amino acid 118 to 124.
 This protein is expressed in various tissues.

 Function

 The ID4 gene is part of the ID gene family.
 This family is also known as inhibitors of DNA binding protein family and are composed of transcription inhibitory proteins which modulate a number of processes.
 They are transcriptional regulators that work by negatively regulating their basic helix-loop-helix (bHLH) transcription factors by forming heterodimers.
 The heterodimer is what inhibits their DNA binding and transcriptional activity.

 Transcription factors containing a basic helix-loop-helix (bHLH) motif regulate expression of tissue-specific genes in a number of mammalian and insect systems.
 DNA-binding activity of the bHLH proteins is dependent on formation of homo- and/or heterodimers.
 Dominant-negative (antimorph) HLH proteins encoded by Id-related genes, such as ID4, also contain the HLH-dimerization domain but lack the DNA-binding basic domain.
 Consequently, ID proteins inhibit binding to DNA and transcriptional transactivation by heterodimerization with bHLH proteins.